|

 warning tickets at their first camera location only - but there are many more.

-days after that installation, this issue can be raised
+days after that installation, and your violation occurred during that period, this issue can be raised

 Issuing warning